pierocaceres/Theme_Park_Server/README.md

 ## Task
 ***
-- [ x ] Assign group memebers their roles
+- [x] Assign group memebers their roles
 - [ ] Design the database with relationships
 - [ ] Create boiler plate for database
 - [ ] Create Schema